Subjective Causality in Choice: Behavioral Foundations

+The DM behaves in a standard fashion when her predictions are correct. \begin{ax}[Correct Predictions Logit-EU, CPL] There exists a strictly increasing $u$ so that if $S$ leads to correct predictions, then for any $a \in S$, where $\left( A_1,\dots,A_k \right)$ is an adjacent ordering of $\mathcal{A}^\rho$. \end{ax} If $S$ leads to correct predictions, then every conditional independence assumption implied by her causal model holds in $\rho^S$.
+Hence, her predictions about each of the actions are correct.
+She should therefore behave according to Logit-EU.
+This axiom can be replaced by assuming that analogues of the independence, monotonicity, and continuity axioms hold for correctly perceived menus.

-\begin{thm} A random choice rule $\rho$ has a perfect subjective causality representation if and only if $\rho$ satisfies Full-support, Bounded Misperception, I5, Consistent Revealed Causes, LCI, and Correctly Perceived Independence, Dominance, and Continuity. \end{thm}
+\begin{thm} A random choice rule $\rho$ has an Endogenous SCR if and only if $\rho$ satisfies Full-support, Bounded Misperception, CRC, I5, LCI, and CPL. \end{thm}

 The result highlights the connection between SCR and the Logit-EU model.
-Notice that if Axioms \ref{ax: nontrivial} and \ref{ax: luce axiom inference}-\ref{ax: n+1 c} hold when the part of their hypotheses involving the minimal separators are dropped, the choice rule has a Logit-EU representation.
-Bounded Misperception gives a maximum deviation in the relative choice frequencies.
-The axioms thus indicate the circumstances under which the choice rule does not diverge from Logit.
-I5 says that two alternatives are chosen with same probability whenever they coincide on the distribution of variables that the action is revealed to cause, whereas Logit-EU requires coincidence on the consequence distribution.
-LCI restricts violations of Luce's Choice Axiom to when inferences about causal effects change.
-Correctly Perceived Independence, Dominance, and Continuity show that choice is well-behaved whenever the DM's predictions about actions match reality.
+Notice that if $\mathcal{A}^\rho = \left\{ \{0\}, \{n^*\} \right\}$ and $\rho$ satisfies Axioms 1-\ref{ax: last}, then the choice rule has a Logit-EU representation.
+The axioms relate deviations from Logit-EU to inconsistent predictions about causal effects.
+I5 says that two alternatives are chosen with same probability whenever they coincide on the distribution of variables the action is revealed to cause, whereas Logit-EU requires coincidence on the outcome distribution.
+LCI requires that the Luce ratio is constant only when predictions are constant, whereas Logit-EU requires it to be constant across all menus.
+CPL limits deviations from Logit-EU to situations where the DM's predictions do not match reality.